This guide demos 4 ways to change password in Windows Server 2016.

 Below is a sample command:

-Set-ADAccountPassword -Identity <UserName> -OldPassword (ConvertTo-SecureString -AsPlainText "[email protected]" -Force) -NewPassword (ConvertTo-SecureString -AsPlainText "[email protected]" -Force)
+Set-ADAccountPassword -Identity <UserName> -OldPassword (ConvertTo-SecureString -AsPlainText "CC@ssw0rd" -Force) -NewPassword (ConvertTo-SecureString -AsPlainText "PWert@A23f" -Force)

 To use the command, change <UserName> to the AD username for you the user you wish to change the password.

-Also, replace “[email protected]” and “[email protected]” with the old and new password respectively.
+Also, replace “CC@ssw0rd” and “PWert@A23f” with the old and new passwords respectively.

 Conclusion

-I hope you found this Windows server guide helpful.
-If you found this guide helpful, kindly spare two minutes to share your experience with our community at Itechguides Community Forum.
+If you found this guide helpful, kindly spare two minutes to share your experience by responding to the “Was this page helpful?” question below.

 For more Windows Server guides visit our Windows Server How To page.